Syllabus

 I would like our classroom to become a tight community; all working together to help each other find the greatest success on the AP Chemistry Exam and learn the maximum amount possible during the class.
 The following areas will help establish this community.

-• Lab Groups: With labs being held almost every week, you need to chose individuals you can work with efficiently and effectively.
-Your lab groups will be 2-4 individuals working together to write pre-labs, collect and analyze data, and draw conclusions from the data collected.
+• Lab Groups: With labs being conducted a minimum of 25% of class time, you need to chose individuals you can work with efficiently and effectively.
+Your lab groups will be 2-4 individuals working together to question, find solutions to challenges, write procedures or draw pictures to solve those challenges, collect and analyze data, and draw conclusions from the data collected.
 Written reports with this information will be included in your lab notebooks and graded.
+See format for these reports below.

 • Study Groups: You’ll also need to establish study groups that will exchange contact information to be able ask questions from home on an assignment or to study together before quizzes and tests.
 Your study group can also stay after school to work on practice tests or to do extensions of labs we do in class.

 • Individual problem presentations to class: Finally, during each chapter, practice problems from the text book and old AP Exam questions that relate to concepts being studied will be assigned.
-Each student will be required to present the solution to these problems before the class on the wipe board showing all necessary work.
-Each student will have to present at 6-8 questions during a unit to receive their participation points for that unit.
-Students will receive participation points based on the thoroughness of their presentation, that the work shown makes sense and progresses smoothly.
-I will have the detailed solution to each problem in the classroom so students can examine the problems they do not understand beforehand.
+Each student will be required to present the solution (including step-by-step calculations if necessary) to one of these problems from each unit before the class on the document camera.
+Each student will have to present a specific number of questions each hexasemester to receive their participation points for that hexasemester.
+I will post the detailed solution to each problem in the classroom so students can examine the problems they do not understand beforehand.
 Study groups can also help students prepare for these small presentations.
-Students will sign up for the problems that they will present the class period before so they can be properly prepared.
-Some students may have stage fright when they are first asked to come forward to present the solutions.
-They soon find, however, that the rest of the class is behind them and wants them to succeed.
+Students can sign up to present these problems either the day before when they are assigned or when they arrive in class the day they are due.
+Student may feel nervous about these presentations, but they will soon find that the rest of the class is behind them and wants them to succeed.
 To this end, the class is attentive during the explanation and even tries to help the presenter over the rough spots.
-My job as teacher is to oversee the process.
+Discussions often arise when students get different answers for a problem.
+My job as teacher is to stand near the back of the room and oversee the process.
 This involves my knowing when to step in and ask pertinent and probing questions to make sure you and the rest of the class truly understands what is important for those problems and that your explanation is clear.
 True understanding of concepts can be best achieved and remembered through teaching the concepts.
-I also hope that for confusing or more difficult questions the presentation can be a group or classroom discussion to solve the problem or explain the concepts more effectively.
 Students will hopefully thrive in this environment and feel comfortable asking questions of their peers when they do not understand a concept or how an answer was achieved.

 Grading Policy: